-This topic has mostly been approached via mathematical empirical techniques, including including optimal perturbations (e.g., Penland and Sardeshmuhk, 1995; Moore and Kleeman, 1996; Kleeman and Moore, 1997; Xue et al., 1997; Mu et al., 2007b).
+This topic has mostly been approached via mathematical empirical techniques, including optimal perturbations (e.g., Penland and Sardeshmuhk, 1995; Moore and Kleeman, 1996; Kleeman and Moore, 1997; Xue et al., 1997; Mu et al., 2007b).
 The lack of coupled model experimental studies attempting to address this particular ENSO predictability problem, including all possible nonlinearities, is unsurprising given that isolating specific mechanistic processes in complex climate models is challenging.
 Developing a model framework to tackle this issue is the aim of chapter 4.
 Chapter 5 includes an example of how the framework can be applied to actual ENSO predictions and chapter 6 provides a dynamical analysis of the noise-driven error growth introduced in chapter 4.

 In the predictability experiments discussed throughout chapters 4-6, the initial condition “errors” are essentially stochastically introduced perturbations that have the opportunity to grow via a coupled instability mechanism (Lau, 1981; McCreary, 1983; 1985; Philander et al., 1984; Anderson and McCreary, 1985; Gill, 1985; Yamagata, 1985; Hirst, 1986, 1988; Battisti, 1988; Battisti and Hirst, 1989; Wakata and Sarachik, 1991; Kessler and McPhaden, 1995).
 The immediate excitation of the instability depends on whether the initial pertubations are conducive for growth.
-If the initial conditions do not include a favorable perturbation (the details of which are described in chapter 6) to excite the instability, stochastic noise away from the initial condition has the opportunity to instigate the instability.
-Generally, the season during which the favorable perturbation is introduced determines the growth rate of the instability.
+If the initial conditions do not include a favorable perturbation (the details of which are described in chapter 6) to excite the instability, stochastic noise has the opportunity to instigate the instability.
+In general, however, the season during which the favorable perturbation is introduced determines the growth rate of the instability.

 The above process is essentially an aggregation of the two primary viewpoints on this topic.
 One side is that ENSO predictability is limited by initial condition errors that grow via the nonlinear dynamics of the system (e.g., Zebiak and Cane, 1987; Tziperman et al., 1994; 1995).
-The strength of the air-sea coupling varies with the annual cycle and dictates the error growth rate.
+In this case, the strength of the air-sea coupling varies with the annual cycle and dictates the error growth rate.
 The other is that the initial conditions are of secondary importance to the stochastic forcing (e.g., Penland and Sardeshmuhk, 1995; Moore and Kleeman, 1996; Blanke et al., 1997; Chen et al., 1997; Kleeman and Moore, 1997; Xue et al., 1997; Kirtman and Schopf, 1998; Moore and Kleeman, 1999).
 This second perspective argues that weather “noise” alters the evolution of coupled system.

-The ensemble experiment presented in chapter 4 presents a framework that allows a combination of the two hypotheses.
-Errors can grow immediately upon initialization if the stochastically introduced initial perturbations are conducive to instigating a coupled instability mechanism, otherwise the instability may be instigated away from the initial condition when favorable atmospheric noise acts on the system.
-Once excited, the growth rate of the instability is determined by the seasonal strength of air-sea feedbacks.
+The ensemble experiment illustrated in chapter 4 presents a framework that allows a combination of the two hypotheses.
+Errors can grow immediately upon initialization if the stochastically introduced initial perturbations are conducive to instigating a coupled instability mechanism.
+Otherwise the instability may be instigated when favorable atmospheric noise acts on the system.
+Once excited, the growth rate of the instability is determined by the seasonal dependence of air-sea feedbacks.

-1.4 Objectives
+1.4 Objectives (Key questions)

-The objective questions of this research are listed below.
+The key questions (or objectives) of this research are listed below.
 Each question is targeted towards gaining a better understanding of ENSO predictability in state-of-the-art coupled climate models.
 The topics are meant to span the spectrum from potential sources of predictability (e.g., the PMM) to potential sinks (e.g., noise-driven perturbation growth).

 Key Questions:

-What role does the Pacific Meridional Mode play as an ENSO precursor and predictor?
+What role does the PMM play?
+Is it an ENSO precursor and predictor?

-Does the Pacific Meridional Mode impact ENSO predictability?
+Does the PMM impact ENSO predictability?

-What is the relative role of coupled instabilities, or noise-driven perturbation growth, in driving ENSO predictability loss in coupled models?
+What is the relative role of coupled instabilities versus noise-driven perturbation growth in driving ENSO predictability loss in coupled models?

 Can noise-driven error growth explain the so-called 2014 ENSO “busted” forecast?

-What dynamics drive intrinsic coupled model ENSO error growth?
+What dynamics drive intrinsic ENSO error growth in coupled models?

 Do noise-driven errors overshadow the predictive potential of precursors like the PMM?